 There are similar elements to job search letters, but each letter should be individually tailored and targeted to the recipient.
 There is no such thing as an effective "form letter" in a job search.
 You know when you get a form letter; a prospective employer knows too.
 A letter that looks like it could have been randomly sent to any employer is a good candidate for the employer's "no" pile.

 Don't make an employer guess why you are writing or what you are writing about.
 In choosing your words, think about the purpose of your letter and details of your individual circumstances.
 For example, if you make a telephone call to an employer prior to sending an email, it makes sense for your email to refer to the telephone call.
 If you must respond to an employer's email to you, read it carefully to draft an appropriate response.

 Tell the employer what you'll do for the organization, not what the organization can do for you.

 Saying, "I really want this job because it will give me great experience," is not a sell to an employer.
 Of course the job will give you (or someone else) great experience.
 It just makes you sound "all-about-me."
 Instead, tell the employer what you have to offer.
 Be specific and realistic; as in, "I have strong organizational skills that I developed and demonstrated when I was event chair for my club."
 Don't use hyperbole; as in, "I will immediately contribute to higher profitability on my first day on the job."

 Grammar, spelling and punctuation should be error-free; wording should be clear, concise and business-like; avoid gimmicky language and slang terms.

 Don't rely on spell check alone

-Spell check won't let you know that you've used manger instead of manager, pubic instead of public, perspective instead of prospective, and so on.
+Spell check won't let you know that you've used manger instead of manager, perspective instead of prospective, left the "l" out of public, and so on.
 (All mistakes we've seen plenty of times.)

-Retain a copy of every letter you send, including email; mark your calendar for any appropriate follow-up.
+Retain copies of every email you send and receive; mark your calendar for any appropriate follow-up.